 I also offer referral coupons to my current parents who refer another family to enroll.

-I emailed all my freinds a flyer to print off and hang around their jobs and churches.
+I emailed all my friends a flyer to print off and hang around their jobs and churches.
 I offer them a special gift if someone enrolls from those flyers.

 And network with other providers in your town.
 Exchange info.
-Tell them that you will refer folks who call you for daycare if you don't have any openings or if they are too far form you.
+Tell them that you will refer folks who call you for daycare if you don't have any openings or if they are too far from you.
 Oh also if the services they need you don't provide.
 And if you feel like the parents aren't who you want to work with.
 More then likely the other providers will refer folks to you.
-I have had calls form parents who were refered by other providers.
+I have had calls from parents who were referred by other providers.